25 Best Ways to Save Money at Whole Foods

-It's easy to base decisions off the overall price, says Esther Avant, a certified Nutrition Coach, Personal Trainer with Esther Avant Wellness Coaching.
+It's easy to base decisions off the overall price, says Esther Avant, a certified Nutrition Coach and Personal Trainer with Esther Avant Wellness Coaching.
 But if you start paying attention to the unit price, you may realize that prices aren't always as great as they seem.
-"Buying a larger option will usually save you money in the long-run because the cost per serving is lower."
+"Buying a larger option will usually save you money in the long run because the cost per serving is lower," she says.

-365 by Whole Foods has foods like organic barley, date and fig Greek, and plenty of other great items.
+365 by Whole Foods has foods like organic barley, date and fig Greek yogurt, and plenty of other great items.
 Of the more than 4,400 exclusive brand products, about half are organic.
 Hungry for more?
 Here's a guide to 20 Surprisingly Cheap Eats from Whole Foods.

 Ask for leftover bones

 Whole Foods will throw you a bone.
 Yes, literally.
 The store says you can ask for leftover bones from their meat departments.
 Or you can head over to the seafood departments for shells.
 They're great for making homemade stock for one of these 20 Broth-Based Soups for Weight Loss.

 Buy the whole case

 Whole Foods tells us they'll give a "whole case" discount of 10% when customers buy the entire case.
 Yes, this includes cases of wine!
 Note that you'll now have to buy all of one flavor to get the discount, rather than being able to mix and match.